docapi/tailwindgulpstarter/README.md

 # TailwindCSS Starter with Gulp

 A simple starter project with TailwindCSS.
 CSS Code gets purged and minified.
-Word is done with Gulp.
+Work is done with Gulp.

 ## Getting Started